caotic123/Grr-Programming-Language/README.md

 # GRR-LANGUAGE

-Grr Language is a turing completeness recursive language that is based Chomsky grammar, however, works with few and powerful abstractions.
+Grr Language is a turing completeness recursive language that is based in Chomsky theory about Chomsky hierarchy in focus on Type-0 Languages and Generative grammar.

 Hello World: